Long Term Disability Lawyer

-If you work for a private company or government agency, you may have long term disability insurance through your employment.
-Most employer-sponsored long term disability policies are governed by the Employee Retirement Income Security Act (ERISA), a federal law that provides important protections for sick and injured workers.
+If you work for a private company or a government agency, you may have long term disability insurance through your employment.
+Most employer-sponsored long-term disability policies are governed by the Employee Retirement Income Security Act (ERISA), a federal law that provides important protections for sick and injured workers.

 Our firm has been representing individuals and families in Volusia and Flagler Counties since 1976.
 We are intimately familiar with the complex issues involved in long term disability cases, and we know what it means to secure benefits when you are unable to work due to an illness or injury.
 With our team approach and personalized legal representation, you can feel confident knowing that we are doing everything possible to help you collect maximum benefits as quickly as possible.